Kernel Feature Selection via Conditional Covariance Minimization: Experiments

 \section{Experiments}

-In this section, we evaluate our approach on both synthetic and real-world data sets.
+In this section, we evaluate our approach (CCM) on both synthetic and real-world data sets.
 We compare with several strong existing algorithms, including recursive feature elimination (RFE)~\cite{guyon2002gene}, Minimum Redundancy Maximum Relevance (mRMR)~\cite{peng2005feature}, BAHSIC~\cite{song2007supervised,song2012feature}, and filter methods using mutual information (MI) and Pearson's correlation (PC).
 We use the author's implementation for BAHSIC\footnote{\url{http://www.cc.gatech.edu/~lsong/code.html}} and use the Scikit-learn~\cite{scikit-learn} and Scikit-feature~\cite{li2016feature} packages for the rest of the algorithms.
+The code for our approach is publicly available at \url{https://github.com/Jianbo-Lab/CCM}.